dhardy/rfcs/text/0000-epochs.md

 - For cases like `catch` that require a new keyword, it's not clear how to do this without ending up with suboptimal syntax.

-The other main alternative is to issue major releases in the semver sense: Rust 2.0.
-This strategy could potentially be coupled with a `rustfix`, depending on what kinds of changes we want to allow.
-Downsides:

-- Lack of clarity around ecosystem compatibility.
-If we allow both 1.0 and 2.0 crates to interoperate, we arrive at something like this RFC.
-If we don't, we risk splitting the ecosystem, which is extremely dangerous.

-- Likely significant blowback based on abandoning stability as a core principle of Rust.
-Even if we provide a perfect `rustfix`, the message is significantly muddied.

-- Much greater temptation to make sweeping changes, and continuous litigation over what those changes should be.
+**[changed below]**

+Different terminology is possible, as in [the epochs RFC], however beyond terminology the two approaches are largely the same, save that *epochs* provide an alternative way to differentiate *language* and *toolchain* versions, but don't allow *minor language versions* or clarify how/if new features are made available to old epochs.

+It would of course be possible to allow greater changes in new language versions, including breaking compatibility between crates using different versions, however this goes against the promise of [stability without stagnation].

+`rustc` could default to the latest major language version instead of the first (stable) version, however this breaks backwards compatibility in the strict sense.

 # Unresolved questions
 [unresolved]: #unresolved-questions

+**[minor changes; default version moved above]**

 - It's not clear what the story should be for the books and other documentation.
-Should we gate shipping a new epoch on having a fully updated book?
-The preview epoch---and the fact that everything is shipped on stable prior to releasing the epoch---would make that plausible.
+Should we gate shipping a new major release on having a fully updated book?
+The preview version---and the fact that everything is shipped on stable prior to releasing the version---would make that plausible.

-- Do we want to require a `rustfix` for all epoch changes?
+- Do we want to require a `rustfix` for all deprecations enforced by new major versions?

-- Will we ever consider dropping support for very old epochs?
+- Will we ever consider dropping support for very old major version series?
 Given the constraints in this RFC, it seems unlikely to ever be worth it.

-- Should `rustc` default to the latest epoch instead?
+# Notes